buske/silva/README.md

 ./setup.sh
 ```

-* SilVA uses a number of environment variables to communicate important paths and parameters, such as what directory to use for temporary files and what allele frequency threshold to use.
-SilVA has default settings that should work, but will defer to any settings in your environment (so you can hard-code values by exporting variables in your ~/.bashrc, for example).
-To see a list of these variables or to change their settings, see the 'init.sh' script.
+**Note**: _SilVA uses a number of environment variables to communicate important paths and parameters, such as what directory to use for temporary files and what allele frequency threshold to use.
+SilVA has default settings that should work, but will defer to any settings in your environment (so you can hard-code values by exporting variables in your `~/.bashrc`, for example).
+To see a list of these variables or to change their settings, see the `init.sh` script._

 ## Running SilVA ##